citp/privacy-policy-historical/a/ap/app/apples4theteacher.com.md

 This privacy policy applies only to information collected by this Web site.

-This privacy policy was update on or about October 15, 2013.
+This privacy policy was update on or about December 8, 2015.